chillipeppersalt/presentations/PITCHME.md

 source: [jekyll](https://talk.jekyllrb.com/uploads/jekyllrb/original/1X/4f9bd5334246d33651e846aed812280fbff586ba.png)
 ---
                   #_JEKYLL_

--  A simple
-- Static site generator
+- Customisable Static site generator.

-- Can effectively used in writing blogs.
+- used  for  blogs,websites.

-- Having basic knowledge about web-pages and we get a handy customisable static site
+- rich plugins,themes
 ---
-             ### Pros and Cons  of using jekyll
+             ###Pros and Cons  of using jekyll

                   ADVANTAGES

-  - A truly _**cheap-&-cheerfull**_ way

   - Sites are **stable** and **fast** to build

-  - Jekyll is extremly **lightweight & customisable**
+  - Jekyll is extremly **lightweight**

   - With basic knoweledge easily web-pages can be built